 Val McDermid is a celebrated and best-selling Scottish crime writer who has sold over 17 million books to date across the globe and has been translated into more than 40 languages.
 She is perhaps best known for her Wire in the Blood series, featuring clinical psychologist Dr Tony Hill and DCI Carol Jordan, which was adapted for television starring Robson Green and Hermione Norris.
 Her most recent TV series Traces aired in a BBC1 primetime slot in January of 2021, and a second series is currently in production, as is ITV’s adaptation of Karen Pirie, based on Val’s cold case detective of the same name.
 She is also an experienced broadcaster with regular and hugely popular appearances on a remarkable range of TV shows from Question Time to Have I Got News For You.
 She further added to her broadcasting credentials in late 2016 by captaining the winning University Challenge alumnae team, having previously become Celebrity Mastermind champion!

 Award-winning singer and composer, Kim Carnie, has featured not only on some of the UK’s biggest stages, but across the world via film and computer game soundtracks, including Netﬂix’s Outlaw King, Black Mirror and The Bard’s Tale.
 Since launching her solo career in 2018 with the release of her debut EP ‘In Her Company’, Kim has become one of the most sought-after singers and session vocalists that Scotland has to offer.
-Recently crowned Gaelic Singer of the Year at the MG Alba Trad Awards in 2021, Kim will release her highly anticipated debut solo album, ‘And So We Gather’ in June 2022.
+Recently crowned Gaelic Singer of the Year at the MG Alba Trad Awards in 2021, Kim released her highly anticipated debut solo album, ‘And So We Gather’ in June 2022.
 Breathing ‘light and beauty into every note,’ Kim Carnie is most certainly ‘a voice to watch out for’ (The Living Tradition) ‘A standout instrument of her generation.’
 (BBC Radio 2)

 Scotland’s Year of Stories 2022 spotlights, celebrates and promotes the wealth of stories inspired by, written, or created in Scotland, and will inspire new stories of Scotland to be shared.
 Figures of Speech is programmed and developed by Edinburgh City of Literature and the Scottish Storytelling Centre.
 Supported by EventScotland as part of the Year of Stories 2022.